Mridul-IIT-DH/Real-Time-Facial-Emotion-Recognition-using-CNN/README.md

 │   ├── train/
 │   │   ├── happy/
 │   │   ├── sad/
-|   │   └── ... (other emotion folders)
+│   │   └── ... (other emotion folders)
 │   └── test/
 │       ├── happy/
 │       ├── sad/
 │       └── ... (other emotion folders)
+├── .venv/
-├── .venv/             # Python virtual environment directory (ignored by git).
-Needs to be created by user
+# Python virtual environment directory (ignored by git)
+# Needs to be created by user
 ```

 ## Generated Files (ignored by git)